nkzd/movie-rater-backend/README.md

 # Spring, React, Elasticsearch IMDB clone

-Movie and TV rating web application made with Spring, React and Elasticsearch.
+Movie and TV database web application made with Spring, React and Elasticsearch.

+Search a movie and tv releases by title, description or actor names.
+You can use natural language queries like "5 stars" or "before 2015".
+Includes a rating page where you can rate all releases in the database.

 ![](header.png)